 Importance of Communication Skills

 Computer Aided Design (CAD) software is used by designers and technicians to develop ideas and produce designs and documentation, including product concepts, drawings, 3D models, and project management.
-Individuals looking to become a CAD Technician will need to find and fix inaccuracies and mistakes, as well as reading and interpreting engineers drawings.
+Individuals looking to become CAD technicians will need to find and fix inaccuracies and mistakes, as well as read and interpret engineer’s drawings.

 Makes a Good CAD Designer